 - Unintentional weight loss.

-Unlike Type 1 diabetes, Type 2 diabetes is almost 95% caused by lifestyle changes.
+Unlike Type 1 diabetes, Type 2 diabetes is mostly caused by lifestyle changes.

 Early diagnosis of diabetes mellitus leads to a good prognosis.
 With individuals that have uncontrolled diabetes mellitus over a long period, we start to struggle with high blood pressure, then kidney damage, nerve damage, and to another severe extent even stroke, which are quite honestly life-threatening.